Singla17/Self-Alignment-With-Dynamic-Rewarding/README.md

 <span id='get_prompt'/>

-## Accessing the Best Alignment Instructions
+## 1. Accessing the Best Alignment Instructions

-The alignment instruction consists of two components: Alignment Prompt and Alignment ICL examples
+The alignment instruction consists of two components: Alignment System Prompt and Alignment ICL examples

-To access the optimized prompts we have trained, you may use the following code snippet:
+To access the optimized system prompts we have trained, you may use the following code snippet:

 ```python
 with open(<path_to_prompt_file_txt_format>, 'rb') as f:
   model_prompt = f.read()
 ```

-The code stores the output in pkl format and you can access the optimized prompt from that using the code below:
+The code stores the output in `pkl` or `txt` format and you can access the optimized prompt from `data` folder using the code below.
 Note: for the code below the `reasoners` folder should be in the same directory.

 ```python